-Interns are required to attend all CAPS staff meetings and staff development programs.
+Interns are required to attend all Counseling staff meetings and staff development programs.
 Staff development programs include presentations on current issues and developments in mental health and clinical practice.
 Interns are required to attend Meyer Medical Lectures (when relevant - it will be put on staff schedules in those cases), the professional development series sponsored by the UHS medical staff.

-IV.
-TRAINING PROGRAM ADMINISTRATION
+IV.TRAINING PROGRAM ADMINISTRATION

 The coordination and day-to-day administration of the training program are the primary responsibilities of the Director of Training.
-The Director of Training, in consultation with the Training Committee and training supervisors, has the primary responsibility for all decisions regarding training curriculum, program philosophy, format and structure, Doctoral intern selection, assignment of supervisors and resolution of problems or concerns.
-Development, implementation and evaluation of the training program, policy recommendations and training philosophy are developed in consultation with the CAPS Director, the Leadership Team, the Social Services Manager and training supervisors.
+The Director of Training, in consultation with the Training Team and training supervisors, has the primary responsibility for all decisions regarding training curriculum, program philosophy, format and structure, Doctoral intern selection, assignment of supervisors and resolution of problems or concerns.
+Development, implementation and evaluation of the training program, policy recommendations and training philosophy are developed in consultation with the SMH Director, the Leadership Team, the Social Services Manager and training supervisors.

-The Director of Training meets monthly with CAPS training supervisors.
+The Director of Training meets weekly with the Training Team and monthly with intern training supervisors.
 Supervisors advise and collaborate on the philosophy, direction, content and curriculum of the training program and work together to implement the program through seminars, consultation and other trainings.
-Supervisors participate in intern selection and other major training activities.
+The Training Team along with other Senior Staff participate in intern selection and other major training activities.
+Interns are also required to participate in intern selection for the following year.
 Supervisors' meetings have several additional functions: a. to provide a mechanism for quality assurance by reviewing, discussing and updating the content, policies, and procedures of the training program; b. to discuss the progress and needs of the current interns and to provide peer support and guidance in conducting supervision; c. to provide a forum to discuss general supervisory issues and share information and knowledge about supervision.

-The Director of Training is a member of the CAPS Leadership Team and communicates information from supervisors to the Training Committee as needed (and vice versa).
+The Director of Training is a member of the SMH Leadership Team and communicates information from supervisors to the Training Team as needed (and vice versa).
 The Director of Training consults with interns' supervisors during the monthly supervisor's meeting and during additional planned consultation meetings throughout the year.
 All parties are thereby kept abreast of policy and program development issues and decisions that affect the training program.